pytorch/torchtune/docs/source/tutorials/lora_finetune.rst

 .. note::

-    LoRA memory savings come primarily from gradient and optimizer states, and so if your model's peak memory comes in its :code:`forward()`, then LoRA may not reduce peak memory.
+    LoRA memory savings come primarily from gradient and optimizer states, so if your model's peak memory comes in its :code:`forward()` method, then LoRA may not reduce peak memory.

 How does LoRA work?